wuhk76/ProjectRV64/README.md

 Registers in the form of a dictionary, and the keys are under the alias names such as a0.
 To make the register assign a value, this line can be added in the script:
 ####
 	some_variable = rv64.registers['register_name']
 where "register_name" is the alias name of a register.
 Although the registers are under alias names, a name such as x10 can also be use in the ASM.
-Registers are cleared by default every new execution
+Registers are cleared by default every new execution.
 #### Memory
 The memory is stored as rv64.mem and is stored by a bytearray of 16MB.
 It is cleared by when executing again.
 ### Functions